thycotic-ps/thycotic.secretserver/docs/collections/_docs/03-invoketssrestapi.md

 last_modified_at: 2021-02-10T00:00:00-00:00
 ---

 The module functions utilize this command for calling endpoints.
-The functions are meant to handle formatting the output where it can be more easily read and utilzied for processing in PowerShell scripts.
-If you want to see the raw endpoint's output you can utilize `Invoke-TssRestApi` for that purpose.
+The functions are meant to handle formatting the output where it can be more easily read and utilized for processing in PowerShell scripts.
+If you want to see the raw endpoint's output, you can utilize `Invoke-TssRestApi` for that purpose.

 ## What about Invoke-RestMethod

-In PowerShell, the cmdlet used for REST API calls is `Invoke-RestMethod`, and Thycotic.SecretServer uses this same command.
+In PowerShell, the cmdlet used for REST API calls is `Invoke-RestMethod` and Thycotic.SecretServer uses this same command.
 The `Invoke-TssRestApi` acts as a wrapper to `Invoke-RestMethod` with a few additions:

 - Deals with creating the required header object for Secret Server using `-PersonalAccessToken`
 - Unwrap objects returned by an endpoint easily using `-ExpandProperty`